HomeResource CenterFleas On Dogs

 Where Do Dogs Get Fleas

 There are a lot of ways for healthy dogs to pick up fleas.
-Dogs and puppies get fleas from their environment or by being close to another animal with fleas.
+Dogs and puppies get fleas from their environment or by being close to another animal.

 Fleas can jump onto your dog: